Penang Botanic Gardens is a beautiful Penang attraction that is suitable for anyone who relishes being outdoors!

 The luscious garden is over a century old with towering trees and attractive walking tracks that take less than an hour to complete.
 Depending on your fitness level of course.

-There are many different specialty gardens in the Penang Botanic Gardens.
-Such as a lily pond, cactus and orchid house and more!
+And there are many different specialty gardens in the Penang Botanic Gardens.
+Such as a lily pond, a cactus and orchid house and more!
+Read more below.